shinydevelopment/SimulatorStatusMagic/README.md

 Run the app again and click "Restore Default Status Bar".
 Resetting the iOS Simulator using the normal menu option also works.

-### I have a script which takes all of my screenshots for me, can I automate this?
+### I have a script to take my screenshots, can I automate this?

 Yes!
 SimulatorStatusMagic is also available through [CocoaPods](http://cocoapods.org).
 To install, simply add the following line to your Podfile: